BorlinaEdoardo/OntarioTechUniversity-MobileApp-project/README.md

 # OTU Mobile App Project - Restaurant Viewing App
 **_Last updated: Nov.
-2, 2025 @ 5:40PM (EST)_**
+2, 2025 @ 6:25PM (EST)_**

-This repository contains working code of our restaurant-viewing app that displays information about many restaurants, and displays them in a user-friendly way to understand and learn more about to help users see what is available around them.
+This repository contains working code of our restaurant-viewing app that displays information about multiple restaurants, and displays them in a user-friendly way to understand to help users see what is available around them and what each unique restaurant provides.

 ## Authors